jeremymv2/one-profile-to-rule-them-all/README.md

 end
 ```

-There is not yet a built-in pattern for handling the above scenario where Acme org creates meta/wrapper profiles for the standard CIS ones but wants to use the same overrides in each wrapper profile, without having to maintain that duplicate override code across meta profiles?
+There is not yet a built-in pattern for handling the above scenario where Acme org creates meta/wrapper profiles for the standard CIS ones but wants to use the same overrides in each wrapper profile, without having to maintain that duplicate override code across meta profiles.

 A real-world example of this, for example, is the cis-rhel7-level1-server and cis-rhel7-level2-server profiles that have a bunch of control duplication that someone wants to override, yet maintain separate meta profiles for each.